alauda/nativestor/README.md

 NativeStor
 ========

 NativeStor is an open source **cloud-native local storage** orchestrator for Kubernetes, which orchestrates [topolvm](https://github.com/topolvm/topolvm) and provides the raw device.
+PS：Don't be surprised if you search for Topolvm-operator, NativeStor's original name is Topolvm-operator.

 Supported environments
 ----------------------